Use the following guidelines and principles as you contemplate your own work arrangements and those of your team.

 - Support an institutional approach and consistency in application, maintaining agility to pivot if and as required.

-- Faculty and staff are employed as campus-based employees, or other sites as required, with remote work arrangements established based on agreement between the employee and the university.
+- Faculty and staff are employed as campus-based employees, with hybrid work arrangements established based on agreement between the employee and the university.

-- Faculty and staff working remotely ensure and attest that the conditions are in place for them to work productively, safely, and securely, including space and internet capacity (i.e. bandwidth).
+- Staff working remotely ensure and attest that the conditions are in place for them to work productively, safely, and securely, including space and bandwidth.

-- Deans, Vice-Presidents (VPs), and Associate Vice-Presidents (AVPs) are responsible for decisions made in respect of remote work for staff within their respective faculties and units.
-These responsibilities may be delegated to managers and/or supervisors.
+- Deans, Vice-Presidents (VPs), and Associate Vice-Presidents (AVPs) are responsible for decisions made in respect of hybrid work for staff within their respective faculties and units.
+These responsibilities may be delegated to supervisors.

-- Where face-to-face interaction or physical presence is critical to the workplace experience, the Dean, VP, or AVP may decide that remote work arrangements are not suitable.
+- Where face-to-face interaction or physical presence is critical to the workplace experience, the Dean, VP, or AVP may decide that hybrid work arrangements are not suitable.

-- Decisions regarding employees’ or units’ work arrangements will include consideration of whether roles require or benefit from physical proximity to others, in-person collaboration, or access to specialized facilities, and the service and engagement expectations of others.
+- Considerations informing determination of staff and unit work arrangements include the need for or benefit from physical proximity to campus or others, in person collaboration, or access to specialized facilities, as well as the service and engagement expectations of others.

-- Remote work arrangements are approved on a case-by-case basis, and do not replace or eliminate the requirement for regular, in-person attendance.
-Employees approved for remote work understand they may be required to attend the workplace at any given time at their own expense.
+- Hybrid work arrangements are approved on a case-by-case basis, and do not replace or eliminate the requirement for regular, in-person attendance.
+Staff approved for hybrid work understand they may be required to attend the workplace at any given time at their own expense.

-- Except as expressly agreed, remote work does not change the terms and conditions of employment as set out in the employee’s employment agreement, and those terms and conditions will continue to apply.
+- Except as expressly agreed, hybrid work does not change the terms and conditions of employment as set out in the employment agreement, and those terms and conditions will continue to apply.

-- Working remotely does not apply to every position at the university as it is not suitable for certain roles or work performed.
-If some employees on a team are working remotely and others are not, it is important to consider the impact on team dynamics.
+- Hybrid work does not apply to every position at the university as it is not suitable for certain roles or work performed.
+If some employees on a team are working in a hybrid arrangement and others are not, it is important to consider the impact that will have on team dynamics.

-- Remote work is subject to the same regulatory and statutory obligations as on-campus or on-site work.
-Work that would normally be performed in the workplace within British Columbia must continue to be performed at a location within the province.
-Work that would normally be performed outside of BC as a job requirement is not subject to this restriction.
+- Remote and on-campus work are subject to the same regulatory and statutory obligations.
+Work that would normally be performed on campus within British Columbia (BC) must continue to be performed at a location within the province.
+Work that would normally be performed outside of BC as a job requirement (such as research, field work, instruction, or study or administrative leave) is not subject to this restriction.

-- The university will act in accordance with its collective agreements and other employment agreements, working in consultation with employee representative unions and associations, and in accordance with the Human Rights Code.
+- The university will act in accordance with its collective agreements, working in partnership with AAPS and unions, and in accordance with the Human Rights Code.

-- The university must be able to defend its decisions using the criteria arising from labour and employment law: reasonable, operationally justified, not arbitrary, and not discriminatory.
+- The university must be able to defend its decisions using the criteria arising from labour law: reasonable, operationally justified, not arbitrary, and not discriminatory.

-When determining whether an individual position or role is suitable for remote work, use the following questions as a guide:
+When determining whether an individual position or role is suitable for hybrid work, use the following questions as a guide:

 - Do the operational requirements of the role require it to be on campus?